Senior Capstone Experience

 Washington College’s Senior Capstone Experience (SCE) represents the culmination of previous academic work and intellectual thought and as such requires demonstrated student initiative, significant preparatory work, active inquiry, and creative integration of acquired knowledge and skills.

 Upon successful completion of their SCE, students will receive a grade of Pass, Fail, or Honors.
-Passing and Honors SCE projects earn four academic credits that count toward the total needed to graduate from the College.
+Passing and Honors SCE projects earn four academic credits that count toward the total number of credits needed to graduate from the College.
 To graduate as a CMS major, students must pass their SCE.

 CMS students with a major GPA of 3.5 can attempt an Honors capstone.
 Students who complete an Honor’s capstone and maintain a 3.5 GPA through the end of the senior year earn Departmental Honors, conferred at graduation.

-While SCE projects are customizable—to a certain extent—across concentrations, there are universal requirements for all projects.
-All submitted written work must follow the major’s style guidelines: Times New Roman font, font size 12, 1-inch margins on all sides, double spaced.
+While SCE projects are customizable across concentrations, there are universal requirements for all projects.
+All submitted written work must follow the major’s style guidelines: Times New Roman font, font size 12, 1-inch margins on all sides, and double spaced.

-Please see Prof. Kozma for access to these resources.
+Please see the Program Director for access to these resources.

 - The Little Book of Research Writing